 Built over the tomb of St. Peter, St. Peter's Basilica is the place from where today the Pope addresses his prayer to the whole world.
 Among the things to do in Rome, visiting St. Peter's Basilica can be a very interesting experience, but only if you know some tips to avoid the endless queues.

-The best entrance without queues to St. Peter's Basilica
+The best skip-the-line entrance to St. Peter's Basilica

 What to consider before booking a ticket to St. Peter's Basilica

-- First of all, you should know that the entrance to St. Peter's Basilica is completely free of charge.
-In case you want to visit this place on your own, you can do it, without the need of a guide or reservation.
-The queues to enter without being part of an organized tour are quite long, but don't worry, below I will tell you how to avoid them!
+- First of all, you should know that the entrance to St. Peter's Basilica is completely free.
+In case you want to visit this place on your own, you can do so, without the need of a guide or reservation.
+The queues to get in without being part of an organized tour are quite long, but don't worry, I'll tell you how to avoid them below!

-- When booking either of the two tours, you will receive a confirmation email, that's why it is very important that you give a valid email address that you normally use when purchasing.
-Check that everything is correct in the email and keep it handy to show to the guide.
+- When booking either of the two tours, you will receive a confirmation email, so it is very important that you give a valid email address that you normally use at the time of purchase.
+Check that everything is correct in the email and keep it handy to show it to the guide.

-- If for whatever reason you don't want to do the tour after you have booked it, don't worry, you can get a refund, but you must initiate the return process within 24 hours of the tour time.
-You will have the instructions in the mail.
+- If for whatever reason you don't want to do the tour after you have booked it, don't worry, you can get a refund, but you must initiate the refund process within 24 hours of the tour time.
+You will get the instructions in the mail.

-My advice is that, if you are going to visit St. Peter's Basilica on your own, set aside at least 3 hours to see everything at your own pace and take advantage of the climb to the dome.
+My advice is that, if you are going to visit St. Peter's Basilica on your own, set aside at least 3 hours to see everything at your leisure and take advantage of the climb to the dome.

 Practical information about St. Peter's Basilica

-- St. Peter's Basilica opens its doors at 7 a.m. and closes at 7 p.m. in summer( April-September) and at 6:30 p.m. in winter( October-March).
-On Wednesdays, the basilica is closed to the public for the papal audience, and resumes its usual schedule from 1 p.m.
+- St. Peter's Basilica opens its doors at 7 a.m. and closes at 7 p.m. in summer(April-September) and at 6:30 p.m. in winter(October-March).
+On Wednesdays, the Basilica is closed to the public for the papal audience, and resumes its usual schedule from 1 p.m. onwards.

-- The best time to visit St. Peter's Basilica is usually early in the morning, when the doors open, until 9 a.m.
-The best time to visit St. Peter's Basilica is early in the morning.
+- The best time to visit St. Peter's Basilica is usually first thing in the morning, when the doors open, until 9 am.
 In any case, I advise you to consult the Vatican calendar to anticipate any event that may alter the schedules and the influx of visitors.

-- To reach St. Peter's Basilica, in Piazza San Pietro, it is best to go by metro line A to the Ottaviano - San Pietro stop.
-Do not miss the theatrical grandeur of the walk to the square.
+- To get to St. Peter's Basilica, in Piazza San Pietro, it is best to take the metro line A to the Ottaviano - San Pietro stop.
+Don't miss the theatrical grandeur of the walk to the square.

 - The entrance to the basilica, as I have already mentioned, is free.
 Only the Sacristy and the Treasury Museum, as well as the dome, require a specific entrance fee.